Skip to Content

 • Prepare pasta according to directions on the box.
 Drain and set aside ½ pasta cup pasta water.

-• Coat shrimp with 1 Tbsp of jerk seasoning.
+• Coat shrimp with 1 Tablespoon of jerk seasoning.

-• Set a 10-inch skillet over medium heat and add oil.
+• Set a large skillet over medium heat and add oil.
 Cook shrimp for 2-3 min per side.
 Remove shrimp and set aside.

 • Deglaze the pan by adding ¼ cup pasta water and use a wooden spoon to remove brown bits.
 Add peppers, green onions, and garlic to the pan and cook until slightly softened about 5 minutes.